Rugby world cup.

 Visited Dublin Zoo once again.
 New camera making me rather shutter-slow, hence prevalent photographic bonding with rear ends of several animals.

 Thank you, MS. Living with a chronic illness is not all it’s cracked up to be.
 Chronic means chronic.
 I don’t get to choose the days, the hours, the moments.

 Flu.
-Impatient, it could not wait landing on my doorstep before that all important flu jab.
+Impatient, it could not wait to land on my doorstep before that all-important flu jab.
 Must remember that viruses follow idiotic timetables and adapt accordingly.

 Disease Modifying Drugs.
 DMD.
 New increased dosage, fewer injection days.
 What’s not to love?

 Sadly, it was not to be.
 For a few weeks, side effects I believed could be mentally induced, turned out to be purely physical.

 Already tachycardic heart racing at Formula One speed standards.
 Difficulty breathing.
 Chest pain.
 Face as red as an English/Welsh/Chinese rugby shirt (Should still be Fijian).
 Body temperature sky-high during Skyfall.
 Ironic.